liberize/ssc/README.md

 If the program in the shebang is a relative path, the interpreter of the path relative to the binary is used.

 If the binary is generated with `-e`, the interpreter is built into the binary.
-Upon execution, the interpreter will be extracted to /tmp/ssc/, then be used to launch an interpreter process.
-In this case, the program specified in shebang will appear as process name, but not being used actually.
+Upon execution, the interpreter will be extracted to /tmp/ssc/, then be used to launch an interpreter process according to the shebang.
+In this case, the program specified in the shebang will appear as process name, but not be used actually.